Text-Guided Coarse-to-Fine Fusion Network for Robust Remote Sensing Visual Question Answering: EXPERIMENTS

 \textbf{TRAR.} TRAR~\cite{trar} employs a dynamic routing scheme and a path controller module to optimize attention span selection in visual transformer layers, enhancing both global and local dependency modeling.

+\textbf{RSAdapter.} RSAdapter~\cite{RSAdapter} introduces a parallel adapter and an additional linear transformation layer inserted after each FC layer within the adapter to enhance adaptability to pre-trained multimodal models.

-\textbf{Quantitative Evaluation.} Table~\ref{table3} presents the comparative results of the aforementioned methods on the proposed dataset.
+\textbf{Quantitative Evaluation.} Table\ref{table3} presents the comparative results of the aforementioned methods on the proposed dataset.
 To highlight the performance of different methods across specific question types, we separately present the results of the models on four major and four minor question types.

 The comparison results demonstrate that our model, TGFNet, significantly outperforms all other models.
-Specifically, TGFNet achieves the highest AA at 71.81\% and OA at 65.12\%, reflecting improvements of 1.84\% (from 69.97\% to 71.81\%) and 0.97\% (from 64.15\% to 65.12\%), respectively.
-TGFNet delivers the best performance across various question categories, including ``compare", ``presence", ``number", ``shape", and ``theme".
-Notably, for the ``compare", ``presence", and ``number" types, TGFNet achieves significant accuracy increases of 1.72\%, 1.38\%, and 1.43\%, respectively, relative to the second-best method.
-However, for the ``location", ``deduce", and ``length" question categories, TGFNet's performance is relatively average.
+Specifically, TGFNet achieves the highest AA at 71.89\% and OA at 65.12\%, reflecting improvements of 1.92\% (from 69.97\% to 71.89\%) and 0.97\% (from 64.15\% to 65.12\%), respectively.
+TGFNet delivers the best performance across various question categories, including "compare", "presence", "number", "shape", and "theme".
+Notably, for the "compare", "presence", and "number" types, TGFNet achieves significant accuracy increases of 1.97\%, 1.46\%, and 1.36\%, respectively, relative to the second-best method.
+However, for the "location", "deduce", and "length" question categories, TGFNet's performance is relatively average.
 Nonetheless, the gap compared to the highest accuracy is not substantial.

-\textbf{Qualitative Evaluation.} Our experiments reveal that a single optical image input and a single SAR image input each demonstrate their respective strengths across specific question categories.
-SAR images tend to perform better in categories requiring spatial structure information, such as ``location", ``length" and ``number".
-Conversely, optical images perform better in categories requiring detailed texture information, such as ``compare", ``presence" and ``shape".
+\textbf{Qualitative Evaluation.} Our experiments reveal that single optical and SAR image inputs each exhibit distinct strengths across specific question categories.
+SAR images tend to perform better in categories requiring spatial structure information, such as "location", "length" and "number".
+Conversely, optical images perform better in categories requiring detailed texture information, such as "compare", "presence" and "shape".
 This is likely because SAR images are less affected by cloud cover and low-light conditions, making spatial structure information (e.g., location and object boundaries) clearer.
 Meanwhile, optical images contain richer detail and texture information (e.g., color and contours), providing more distinctive semantic information.
 This suggests that both optical and SAR images have their respective advantages.